maxploter/detection-moving-mnist/README.md

-# Captioned Moving MNIST Dataset
+# Detection Moving MNIST Dataset

 This dataset extends the [original Moving MNIST dataset](https://www.cs.toronto.edu/~nitish/unsupervised_video/).
 A few variations on how digits move are added.

-In this dataset, each frame is padded to have a resolution of 128x72.
-Each frame is also provided with a text caption.
+In this dataset, each frame is padded to have a resolution of image size parameter.
+Each frame is also provided with annotations for object detection (center point detection).

 ## How to generate torch-tensor-format datasets